timothyf/resume-builder/README.md

 #### Contact Info

-This section is used to provide basic contact infor for the resume user.
+This section is used to provide basic contact info for the resume user.

 ```yaml
 contact_info: